MoritzGoeckel/MLang/README.md

 # MLang

-MLang is a strictly typed programming language with full type inference that compiles to LLVM.
+MLang is my strictly typed programming language with full type inference that compiles to LLVM.
 The language is build on top of ANTLR4 as the front-end and targets LLVM JIT as the backend.
 The project is tested with the google test framework.

-I build this language solely for fun and educational purposes, so maybe you should not use this in production 🐴
+This is language is build solely for fun and educational purposes, so maybe you should not use this in production 🐴

 ## Features

-- [x] Arithmetic
 - [x] Type inference
+- [x] Strictly typed
 - [x] Functions
+- [x] Arithmetic operations
 - [x] Boolean operations
 - [x] Branching (if)
 - [x] Loops (while)
-- [x] Strictly typed
 - [x] Integer type
 - [x] Boolean type
 - [x] Float type